 Beware the trap of the arsehole landlord.
-TNT finds out how to avoid them and what to do if you have one Renting in London is the favoured option for expats – and anyone who doesn’t have a spare half-a-million quid knocking about.
+TNT finds out how to avoid them and what to do if you have one.
+Renting property in London is the favoured option for expats – and anyone who doesn’t have a spare half-a-million quid knocking about.
 But it can feel like there are villainous landlords lurking behind every door, ready to trick you into parting with your hard-earned cash before going AWOL at the first sign of trouble (probably escaping into their underground lair).

 Be a scam detector